- Ships Today!

 We offer standard, 3 day express, 2 day express, and overnight express shipping options for your convenience.
 If you place your order Monday - Friday by 2:00 PM EST using one of our express shipping options, your order will be processed and shipped the same day it is placed!

-23" Damascus steel blade 36-42 HRCLeather wrapped hardwood handleHidden blade release mechanism
+23" Damascus steel blade36-42 HRC; folded 828 timesLeather wrapped handleHidden blade release mechanism

-This Item Cannot Ship to the Following States: CA, MA, NY
+This Item Cannot Ship to the Following States: NY, MA, CA

-This United Cutlery Rurousha Gentleman's sword cane offers exquisite details of a truly custom sword cane.
-The 23" Damascus steel blade was heat-forged to yield a razor sharp, double edged blade for a maximum cutting edge.
-The hardwood hook cane is wrapped in elegant leather which allows the blade to be wielded in comfort and style.
+This Shikoto Rurousha Gentleman's sword cane offers exquisite details of a truly custom sword cane.
+The 23" Damascus steel blade was heat-forged and folded 828 times to yield a razor sharp, double edged blade for a maximum cutting edge.
+The hook cane is wrapped in elegant leather which allows the blade to be wielded in comfort and style.
 A hidden blade-release mechanism ensures a speedy deployment of the blade in times it is needed.
-Please note: Due to recent manufacturing issues we do not recommend this cane be used for body support as the structure is not strong enough to withstand extreme force or weight.

 We won't be able to ship this item until we receive more stock.
 But don't worry, we've found a similar item that's ready to ship now.